ibm-cloud-docs/pattern-vpc-security/overview.md

  - **VPC** - There are no options to VPC segmentation, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
 This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor,
  - **Access Control Lists** - There are no options for using ACLs in VPC environments,
  - **Security Groups** - There are no alternatives in a VPC environment,
- - **NexGen Firewall** - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) VPC.
+ - **NexGen Firewall** - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) edge VPC.
  - **Transit Gateway** - There are no options for using Transit Gateway when you want to interconnect VPCs or connect to other environment, e.g., PowerVS.
 But the use of pretext filtering is options in many situations.

 ### Best Practices:
 {: #segmentation-best-practices}

  - In public environments, always have an Internet edge VPC where a firewall can be placed and act as a Demilitarized Zone segmentation.
  - Separate production, dev, test, etc. from each other using VPC segmentation.
-Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed.
+ - Always apply a “deny all” approach to ACLs and Security Groups and only open ports, protocols and IP addresses as needed,
  - Conduct periodic reviews of all ACL and Security Group rules.
 Understand traffic flows between servers so as to understand what segmentation is needed.

 ### Solutioning Guidance: